What To Bring?

-* MOBILE PHONE AND SPARE CHARGED BATTERY if you have one.
-There are no landline public phones on site.
+* MOBILE PHONE – there are no landline public phones on site.
 There are public phones in the town of Meredith, 10 minutes drive from the site.
 Coverage on the farm is improving all the time; you may have to go to the highest part of the site to get a signal.

 * ANY MEDICATION YOU NEED – there is no pharmacy on site.
 If you have asthma and/or allergies please come prepared with your medication and present to First Aid early if you are concerned or experiencing difficulty.

-* PLASTIC CONTAINERS for food/alcohol.
+* REUSABLE PLASTIC CONTAINERS for drinks & food, including things like salsa.
 Please leave all glass at home.

 * A VEHICLE OR ORGANISE YOURSELF A LIFT HOME.
 Public Transport is a good option to consider.
 Taxis are at an absolute premium out there; a small number are available but book well in advance (like weeks) and make clear plans with the driver.

 * TENT MARKER – they really do all look the same.
 A flag for the car aerial…etc… (But these are not ok in the Amphitheatre).